[Last Updated 21st April, 2017]

 Probiotics, on the other hand, help to restore and maintain the balance of bacteria in the gut.
 This restores health as a result.

 Summary: Probiotics is the term given to bacteria we eat specifically for health benefits.
 They help to restore and maintain the balance of bacteria in the gut.
 If that balance is disturbed, health problems can occur.

-Gut bacteria influences weight gain and loss
+Gut bacteria influences weight gain, weight loss and belly fat

 Gut bacteria live harmoniously in the body, forming a type of internal ecosystem.

 Together as a community, it’s said these bacteria act like an extra “organ”.